MJoergen/nexys4ddr/dyoc/ep3/README.md

 area of an FPGA is used by combinatorial logic gates and by 1-bit memory cells (also known as registers or flip/flops).
 The synthesis tool decides to use flip-flops when the design makes use a clocked processes.
-In other words, the synthesis tool regards the clocked process as a *tempplate* and based on this template it *infers* one or more flip-flops.
+In other words, the synthesis tool regards the clocked process as a *template* and based on this template it *infers* one or more flip-flops.

 Now, it is possible to build a RAM from only these basic building blocks, i.e.